SMS Königsberg (1905): Battle of Rufiji Delta

 Also in November, the British sought to use the 12 in guns of the old battleship to sink the cruiser.
 The attempt was unsuccessful, once again because the shallow waters prevented the battleship from getting within range.
-In December, Oberstleutnant (Lieutenant Colonel) Paul von Lettow-Vorbeck requested as many crew members from the ship as possible for the East Africa Campaign against the British; a total of 220 men were left aboard to keep the ship in fighting condition.
+In December, Oberstleutnant (Lieutenant Colonel) Paul von Lettow-Vorbeck requested as many crew members from the ship as possible for the East African campaign against the British; a total of 220 men were left aboard to keep the ship in fighting condition.
 This was not enough, however, to permit the ship to go to sea.
 Königsberg moved further up the river on 18 December.
 On 23 December, the British used a pair of shallow-draft ships to sail up the delta.
 They hit Somali once before German defensive fire forced them to retreat.

 In the meantime, conditions were deteriorating on Königsberg.
 There were shortages of coal, ammunition, food, and medical supplies.
 Although safe from the British, the crew was ravaged by malaria and other tropical ailments.
 Generally cut off from the outside world, the morale of the sailors fell.
 However, the situation was marginally improved with a scheme to resupply the ship and give her a fighting chance to return home.
 A captured British merchant ship, Rubens, was renamed Kronborg.
 It was given a Danish flag, papers, and a crew of German sailors selected for their ability to speak Danish.
 It was then packed with coal, field guns, ammunition, small arms, and various supplies.
 As the freighter approached East Africa, Königsberg prepared to sortie to meet the ship and attempt to break out and return to Germany.
 Instead, Königsberg was trapped in the river by two cruisers and several smaller vessels.
 Hyacinth intercepted Kronborg as she approached, and chased her to Manza Bay.
 The trapped ship was forced aground and set on fire, but the Germans salvaged much of her cargo and put it to use later in the East Africa Campaign.